 We aim to be as clear as possible about how and why we use information you give us.
-If your questions are not fully answered by the information below, please contact our Data Controller at email@example.com who will be happy to help.
+If your questions are not fully answered by the information below, please contact our Data Controller in writing to our office address: NACHP, 15 Meadowlands, Burwell, Cambridge CB25 0HG .

 How we gather information about you

 We collect personal information each time you are in contact with us.
 For example when you become a Member of any grade, make a donation, request a resource, give your details or phone the NACHP or send us an email.
 (Consent would be needed from a person holding ‘parental responsibility’ where a child is younger than 16 years old and leaves data on our website.)

 The NACHP does not hold your credit card information.
 When any debit/credit card details for donations, Membership Accreditation payments or any other purchases are made via our websites, this information is handled by Secure Server Software (SSL) and is used to encrypt all credit card information sent from this website.
 Our payment gateway provider is PayPal.
 You do not need to hold a PayPal account in order for your payments to be made via their service.

 Why we collect information about you

 We collect information about you for the following reasons:

 - To provide you with relevant information about our work including mailings, events and resources.